 Note that the list in full disk access will not change after these steps.
 Please run a backup to verify that full disk access was granted successfully.

-If the issue persists after applying this solution, please collect Acronis System Information from the affected machine and a screenshot of the Full Disk Access window, and contact Acronis Customer Central with reference to this article.
+If the issue persists after applying this solution, please collect Acronis System Information from the affected machine and a screenshot of the Full Disk Access window, and contact Acronis Support with reference to this article.